Greece's OPAP plans online debut by soccer World Cup

-ATHENS (Reuters) - Greece’s OPAP, one of Europe’s biggest betting firms, plans to launch long-awaited online sports betting before the start of the soccer World Cup in June, its CEO said on Thursday, in a bid to capitalize on the popular event.
+ATHENS (Reuters) - Greece’s OPAP (OPAr.AT), one of Europe’s biggest betting firms, plans to launch long-awaited online sports betting before the start of the soccer World Cup in June, its CEO said on Thursday, in a bid to capitalise on the popular event.

-Greece sold a majority stake in OPAP to Czech-Greek investment fund Emma Delta for 652 million euros ($890 million)last year, marking its first major privatization under its multi-billion international bailout.
+Greece sold a majority stake in OPAP to Czech-Greek investment fund Emma Delta for 652 million euros ($890 million)last year, marking its first major privatisation under its multi-billion international bailout.

 The new management that took over in October promised to implement the company’s plans to expand into online betting, video lotto and scratch cards.
 OPAP launched a scratch card on May 1 and plans to operate the first video lottery machine by the end of the year.